contanpe/papers/README.md

 It does not propose a new physics.
 It proposes that physics already knows what it needs to know and has been obscuring it — through a notational deletion (Heaviside’s removal of the quaternion scalar), a philosophical commitment (Einstein’s postulate of universal c-invariance), and a geometric overreach (the identification of the gravitational potential field with the curvature of spacetime itself).
 Remove these three obscurations and the pillar convergence documented here becomes visible: 10 independent investigators describe the same physics in eight different languages.

-_Edit on March 6, 2026: Fully described the proton, refined mathematical and experimental proof (again), improved word flow and structure in certain places, started laying the groundwork for atoms.
+_Edit on March 6, 2026: WIP Work on the proton and mass, refined mathematical and experimental proof (again), improved word flow and structure in certain places, started laying the groundwork for atoms.
+Received critique.
+Added Euler-Lagrange for clarification.
 No neutron derived yet.
 Some sources are still missing, but most important added:_

 - Larry Reed (2024) - certain chapters of his Quantum Wave Dynamics
 - Yee, J. EWT (2025) - Energy wave theory